notmattlucas/lucas-matt.github.io/_posts/2016-08-05-survivorship-bias.md

-How often do you see a wave of enthusiasm for the next high throughput NoSQL system or a push for complicated elastic scaling technology.
-Companies such as Twitter and Netflix present their wild successes with certain software, but we don't usually see qualifications on the size and scale of the teams implementing these solutions.
+How often do you see a wave of enthusiasm for the next high throughput NoSQL system or a push for complicated elastic scaling technology?
+Companies such as Twitter and Netflix present their wild successes but we don't usually see qualifications on the size and scale of the teams implementing these solutions.

 It's worth keeping in
-mind the silent teams struggling under the weight of "web-scale" technology, caused by their high-performance envy, before jumping onto a wave of new tech.
+mind the potential for a mass of silent teams.
+Struggling under the weight of overpowered, over-engineered, "web-scale" technologies inspired by the industry front-runners.
+Most of us mere mortals just don't have the resources, skills, or (most importantly) even the need for such high class deployments.
+Most of the time it's just better to keep things simple and known.

-Similarly, CEO's push the "Big Data" buzzword, commissioning solutions that aspire to those of Facebook and Google whilst they fumble for a real business case.
+Similarly, businesses push on with "Big Data" for fear of missing out, but without any real understanding of what they really need.
+Solutions are commissioned that aspire to the heights of Facebook and Google whilst in reality they fumble for a real business-value providing use-case.

-Before believing the hype, just take a moment to look past the glory of a winner's story to check for a potential graveyard of failed projects.
+Don't get me wrong, I'm 100% all for learning new paradigms, languages and frameworks.
+This is just a reminder, as much to myself as anyone else, to take a moment to think past the biases that may lead us to make some regrettable, albeit well-intentioned and over-excited, choices.

 ## References